-Not just great-tasting, Siggi’s is one of the lowest sugar vanilla yogurts on the market.
+Not just great-tasting, Siggi’s has one of the lowest sugar counts out of all the vanilla yogurts on the market.
 The Icelandic yogurt is strained like Greek varieties, which also ups the protein content.
-However, Yoplait’s vanilla yogurt has four times as much sugar as protein.
-At 28 grams per container, you’re looking at more sugar than you’ll find in seven Dunkin’ Donuts Sugar Raised donuts!
+However, Yoplait’s French vanilla yogurt has about three times as much sugar as protein.
+At 19 grams per container, you’re looking at as much sugar that’s in a ½ cup of Ben & Jerry’s Vanilla ice cream.

 Not That: Dannon Fruit on the Bottom Yogurt, Peach